- Introduction to Context Management

 Context in Search and Correlation Rules

 In Search and Correlation Rules, context data can be looked up and used to build search queries, which can also be used to create correlation rules.
-Context data can be looked up either from context tables or from event fields enriched with threat intelligence context data.
+Context data can be used either to look up values from context tables or to find event fields enriched with threat intelligence context data.

-For information about the mechanics of creating search queries, using either the Query Builder feature or Advanced Search, see Performing Searches in the Search Guide.
+For information about the mechanics of creating search queries, using either the Basic Search or Advanced Search modes, see Performing Searches in the Search Guide.

 For information about the different ways context data can be used in Search and Correlation Rules, see the appropriate sections below.